-So here are 5 points you need to know to get excited about walking and make those 10,000 steps count:
+So, here are 5 points you need to know to get excited about walking and make those 10,000 steps count.

-2. Walking competitions
+2. Walking Competitions

 Because walking counts, many workplaces are starting walking competitions.
 It can be a fun way to keep each other accountable and keep the body going.
 Researchers at California State University decided to take it upon themselves to investigate the benefits of such a walking program.
-They wanted to know if a walking competition could decrease stress and increase physical activity levels particularly in female employees at the university.
+They wanted to know if a walking competition could decrease stress and increase physical activity levels, particularly in female employees at the university.
 They had earlier noted that stress levels were rising in female employees.
 They followed stress levels and walking days during the competition.
 They found that employees walked more and their stress levels decreased.
 Also, they found the competitors actually engaged in more vigorous physical activities.

 So, walking can decrease stress and give you that little boost to dive into a more rigorous program.

-4. Remember the Longevity Project
+4. Remember The Longevity Project

-Their findings were many but it found some particularly interesting ones regarding exercise and health.
+Their findings were many, but they found some particularly interesting ones regarding exercise and health.
 It found those that engaged in activities they enjoyed lived the longest.
 Indeed, if longevity is the goal, the researchers actually rejected the mantra of rigorous exercise as being key and instead suggested being active doing something you enjoy.

 That said, Dr. Martin did run a six-day race across 150 miles of the Moroccan desert, so it’s no problem to enjoy an extreme race every now and then.
-But, that may not be what has the biggest positive impact on your longevity.
+But that may not be what has the biggest positive impact on your longevity.

-5. Take the Every Body Walk!
+5. Take The Every Body Walk!
 Pledge

-So take the pledge with Every body Walk!
+So, take the pledge with Every Body Walk!
 And make your goal of 10,000 steps, whether it’s on the treadmill, on the street, or on the trail!